Cram school: Turkey

-The dershane (plural, dershaneler) system is the Turkish counterpart of cram schools.
+The dershane (plural, dershaneler) system was the Turkish counterpart of cram schools.
 The Turkish dershane system resembles Indian and Japanese systems.
 Students, typically after school and on weekends (especially during the last year), are drilled on various aspects of the Higher Education Institutions Examination (YKS).
 This is cheaper than private tutoring.

+The dershanes were closed due to the AKP-Gülen movement conflict after the AKP government banned them due to the Gülenists being politically active in dershanes.
+A similar network of cram schools are still active with different names, although still colloquially termed as dershane.

 United Kingdom

 Crammers first appeared in Britain after 1855 when the Civil Service Commission created the Administrative class of government employees, selected by examination and interview rather than patronage.
 Crammers offered to prepare men of 18 to 25 years old for these examinations, mainly in classics, economics and foreign languages, which would provide entry to civil service or diplomatic careers.
 The opening scenes of Benjamin Britten's 1971 television opera Owen Wingrave, and the 1892 novella by Henry James on which it is based, are set in a military crammer; its master plays an important role in both.
 Terence Rattigan's 1936 play French Without Tears is set in a language crammer typical of the period.
 These civil service crammers did not survive the Second World War.

 Tutorial colleges in the United Kingdom are also called "crammers", and are attended by some who want to attend the most prestigious universities.
 They have been around since the early 20th century.